California Business, Consumer Services and Housing Agency: Governor Newsom's 2025 government reorganization plan

 On April 4, 2025, as part of the reorganization of the BCSH within the budget, Governor Gavin Newsom proposed to the Little Hoover Commission spinning off the California Department of Housing and Community Development, along with the California Interagency Council on Homelessness, California Housing Finance Agency and the Civil Rights Department, into two separate cabinet-level agencies, the California Housing and Homelessness Agency (CHHA) and Business and Consumer Services Agency (BCSA).
 The Little Hoover Commission organized a two day hearing to communicate thoughts and opinions on the reorganization proposal of the BCSH, determining that Gavin Newsom's agenda should be approved.

 Legislature timeline

 Upon presenting the agenda to the Commission, Gavin Newsom must wait at least 30 days before submitting it to the Legislature; the proposed split was submitted on May 5, 2025.
 Following the submission, both the Legislature and the Commission are given specific timelines.
 The Commission must present a report evaluating the plan by June 4, 2025 (30 days) and the Legislature has until July 4, 2025 (60 days) to consider the proposition.
 Considering the Legislature did not take action to veto proposal within the 60 day review period, Gavin Newsom's plan can become effective on the 61st day on July 5, 2025.

-The Business, Consumer Services and Housing is set to split on July 1, 2026.
+The Business, Consumer Services and Housing Agency was dissolved on July 1, 2026.